IN SEARCH OF OUR ANCIENT ANCESTORS

 Most cultures with origin myths tend to fill the gap between the first humans which they have imagined, and the living, using genealogy.
 Most such genealogies are partly made-up, but whilst the myths themselves were believed, these family trees served the purpose of connecting the living back to a story which starts with the beginning of the world.
 That, the book argues, was the original purpose of genealogy.

 The mythological pedigree which linked the British to Adam and Eve is the subject of another book which I have written, Brutus of Troy.

 The book ends with an epilogue explaining how genetics serves the same human psychological need today, for it links anyone who takes a genetic test into the family tree of all humanity, as defined by genetics, which in turn links into the greater story of life, as told in this book.
-An example of this, using my own family history as an example, is here At the very end are some blank pages, like those in old family bibles, for you to add details of your own family history to the magnificent results of what we found when we went In Search of Our Ancient Ancestors.
+An example of this, using my own family history as an example, is on my page about Haplogroup G. At the very end are some blank pages, like those in old family bibles, for you to add details of your own family history to the magnificent results of what we found when we went In Search of Our Ancient Ancestors.

 ISBN 978 1 47384 921 1, price £19.99